Cat and Dog Vaccinations in Sunrise, FL

 Due to their immature immune systems, puppies and kittens are highly susceptible to infectious disease and must receive a series of properly staged pet vaccinations.
 As a young animal grows, their mother’s antibodies begin to decrease, which is when the series of puppy or kitten vaccinations are scheduled; usually 3-4 weeks apart.
 For most puppies and kittens, the final vaccination in the series is administered at about 4 months of age.
 Kittens should be tested for feline leukemia (FeLV) and Feline Immunodeficiency Virus (FIV) at their first visit, if not done previously.

-Keep Your Pet Up-To-Date
+Keep Your Dog and Cats Vaccinations Up-To-Date

 Keeping up with your pet’s annual or bi-annual wellness visits ensures that you will both have many happy years together.
 Remember that your pet’s medical needs and risk to certain diseases will change over time.
 Our pets are living longer than ever thanks to advances in veterinary medicine.
-If you have any questions about our wellness care and vaccination programs or would like to make an appointment, please call us any time at (954) 748-2002.
+If you have any questions about our wellness plans and vaccination programs or would like to make an appointment, please call us any time at (954) 748-2002.